rjshap/AutoSharesAPI/user-guide/knowledge-base/how-to-guides/trading-accounts/how-to-create-a-new-trading-account.md

 ---
-description: Learn how to create a new trading account in ETNA Trader
+description: Learn how to create a new trading account in AutoShares
 ---

 # How to Create a New Trading Account